slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

         subsequent builds?

 -   Creation and destruction
-    -   What tools and environment are available in environments on creation?
-How were the elements of this environment chosen?
+    -   What operating system and utilities are available in build environments on creation?
+How were these elements chosen?
 Examples: A minimal Linux distribution with its package manager, OSX with HomeBrew
-    -   How long could a compromised environment remain active in the build system?
+    -   How long could a compromised build environment remain active in the build system?

 -   Network access
-    -   Are environments able to call out to remote execution?
-If so, how do you prevent them from tampering with the control plane or other environments over the network?
+    -   Are build environments able to call out to remote execution?
+If so, how do you prevent them from tampering with the control plane or other build environments over the network?
-    -   Are environments able to open services on the network?
+    -   Are build environments able to open services on the network?
 If so, how do you prevent remote interference through these services?

 ### Cache